 - Common variable immunodeficiency.

-- Severe combined immunodeficiency, which is known as aliminocytosis.
+- Severe combined immunodeficiency is known as aliminocytosis.

 Secondary immunodeficiency disorders occur when an external source such as a toxic chemical or an infection attacks your body.
 The following may cause a secondary immunodeficiency disorder:

 - Cancers of the immune system, such as leukemia.